Giant cargo plans, part 1

 Passenger capacity: 420 military passengers in 142 cabins

 Cargo capacity: 7,989 containers, 72,600 m3 cargo bay>

-Embarked craft: 1 medium cargo shuttlecraft, 3 small cargo/personnel shuttlecraft, 10 micro personnel shuttlecraft
+Embarked craft: 1 heavy cargo shuttlecraft, 3 medium cargo/personnel shuttlecraft, 10 personnel shuttlepods

 Warp drive: SSWR-VIII-C spherical cavity M/AM reactor with 2 Jumbo nacelles